 The Leadership Certificate in Women's Ministry can be acquired by completing 12 hours of course credit.
 This is accomplished by completing four 3-hour courses taught by Southwestern faculty and other experts in the field of women's ministry.
-Courses are generally offered one week in the spring and one week in the fall.
-Additional courses are available online and in a traditional schedule format.
-Courses are also offered at the J. Dalton Havard School for Theological Studies in Houston in weekend formats.
+Courses are available online and in a traditional schedule format at the Fort Worth campus.
 It is possible to complete the program in two years.
 Courses may also be taken for credit in Southwestern's master's or baccalaureate programs.